arempe93/rails-graphql-boilerplate/README.md

 ### GraphQL Authorize

-A library that allows you to specify authorization logic on a per-field basis.
+A field extension that allows you to specify authorization logic on a per-field basis.

 ```ruby
 module Policies